guirem/plugin-googlecast/docs/fr_FR/index.md

 Pour plus d'info voir  https://rithvikvibhu.github.io/GHLocalApi/

-###### Paramêtres possibles pour cmd *getconfig* :
+###### Paramètres possibles pour cmd *getconfig* :
 ```
 - value: str - uri base after 'setup/' based on API doc (default is 'eureka_info').
 If starts with 'post:', a POST type request will be issued.
 - data: str - json path to be returned seperated by '/'.
-To get several data, seperate by ','.
+To get several data, separate by ','.
-- sep: str - seperator if several data is set (default = ',').
+- sep: str - separator if several data is set (default = ',').
 - format: json/string/custom - output format (default = 'string'). 'custom' follows 'sprintf' php function format (ex: %d, %s).
-- error: 1 - seperator if several data is set (default = ',').
+- error: 1 - separator if several data is set (default = ',').
 - reterror: str - value to be returned if connection fails.
 Default will not change previous state.

 Exemples: